Reaper-Dhan/Cognizance2020/README.md

 Thanks for using our scientific calculator!!

-> That's how the output screen of our calcuator looks like!!
+> That's how the output screen of our calculator looks like!! ☝
 ---

 ## References for Beginners to learn Python programming: